 Additional Tips When Visiting La Union

-- Don’t forget to bring a reef-safe sunscreen.
+- Don’t forget to bring reef-safe sunscreen.
 You’ll be staying under the sun for very long periods of time so better protect your skin from the sun’s harmful UV rays.

 - An insect repellent may come in handy too.

 - San Juan is very safe even for solo female travelers but as in any place, don’t leave your things, especially your valuables unattended, and always trust your instinct.